GETTING STARTED

 While the plot showing “Elements and Properties” enables a user to look at either planet hosting stars or stars that are not currently known to have planets, we wanted to provide the ability to look at the two populations simultaneously.
 Therefore, we have provided a 1D histogram that shows both stars with and without planets.
 Similar to the other plot, the filter bar can be used to make cuts on those stars analyzed.
 Additionally, the histogram can viewed either in terms of total number of stars in a bin or normalized (by checking the “Normalize the histogram” toggle) according to the bin with most number of stars, which has a height of 1 by definition.

-ADVANCED CONTROLS
+ADVANCED CONTROLS & INFO

-Finally, while the Hypatia Catalog and Database is unbiased in its inclusion of datasets, we recognize that the user may wish to look exclusively at particular catalogs.
+Finally, while the Hypatia Catalog is unbiased in its inclusion of datasets, we recognize that the user may wish to look exclusively at particular catalogs.
 We have provided a toggle that allows the user to switch between “Excluding” or “Allowing” individual catalogs as they see fit.

 TABLE